Apollo Program: Era of Optimism | A Personal Tale

 “The entire lunar effort cost roughly $288 billion in 2019 dollars, and employed 400,000 Americans at its peak.
 In total, Apollo astronauts returned 382 kilograms of lunar rocks, core samples, and regolith from the lunar surface.
 The samples showed the Moon is a lifeless world that formed roughly 4.5 billion years ago, experienced catastrophic change 3.8 billion years ago, and has been relatively (though not completely) inactive since.
 Its rocks are chemically related to Earth, supporting the theory that the Moon was created when another large world impacted early Earth.”

-Back in 2012 while the nation’s economy was still struggling, I posted on Carolyn’s Tumblr a brief tribute to astronaut Neil Armstrong, who had recently passed away.
-My father always had the highest regard for Armstrong and his fellow astronauts.
-But until the article you are now reading on Carolyn’s Nonprofit Blog, I have not shared my experiences in Nassau Bay and Clear Lake, Texas, which are now considered part of Greater Houston.
+Back in 2012 while the nation’s economy was still struggling, I posted on Tumblr a brief tribute to the late astronaut Neil Armstrong.
+My father still today has the highest regard for Armstrong and his fellow astronauts.
+But until the article you are now reading, I have not shared my experiences growing up in Nassau Bay and Clear Lake, Texas, now considered part of Greater Houston.

 Our family was living in San Bernardino, California in the 1960s.
-Our father was working with a company called TRW Inc., which was involved with the military.
-He was working on the Minuteman Intercontinental Ballistic Missile Program, principally at the now-closed Norton Air Force Base.
-TRW was eventually purchased by Northrop Grumman.
+Our father was working with TRW Inc., which was handled a number of military contracts.
+Dad was working on the Minuteman Intercontinental Ballistic Missile Program, principally at the now-closed Norton Air Force Base.

 In 1967, our father was given the opportunity to work with the Apollo Program.
 We left California for the bayous of Texas.
 I attended junior high school in Webster, Texas and then high school in League City, Texas.
 Back then, that swampy region of Texas was covered with rice fields and grasslands, and our neighborhood was located close to a bayou and also across from Space Center Houston.
 Today, the area is densely developed and I hardly recognize it.